Christian Walker Preview, Player Props: Diamondbacks vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff ranks 19th in MLB with a collective 8.6 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings put together by the Dodgers pitching staff ranks 19th in the league.

-- The Dodgers have the 16th-ranked team ERA across all league pitching staffs (4.23).
+- The Dodgers have a 4.21 team ERA that ranks 16th among all MLB pitching staffs.

-- Dodgers pitchers combine to rank 14th in baseball in home runs surrendered (153 total, 1.2 per game).
+- Dodgers pitchers combine to rank 13th in baseball in home runs given up (154 total, 1.2 per game).

+- Pepiot makes his first start of the season for the Dodgers.

 © 2023 Data Skrive.
 All rights reserved.